 Practical instruction for dealing with the challenges of everyday life.

-The search for satisfaction and meaning to life on earth apart from God.
+The futile search for satisfaction and meaning of life on earth apart from God.

 Song of Songs